Karz (film): Plot

-Monty's doctors jokingly state that maybe he is Ravi's reincarnation, but he should just take a vacation and rest in all seriousness.
-Monty travels to Ooty (coincidentally near Coonoor) where Tina (Tina Munim) lives and they fall in love.
-Tina tells him that she was brought up by a woman she addresses as Rani Sahiba, and her uncle, Kabira (Pran), who is released from prison after having served ten years for murder.
-As Monty explores the area and learns the story of the Verma family from the locals, including that Ravi's mother and younger sister were banished from their house by Kamini, he starts to experience more of Ravi's memories which become more intense.
-He is later shocked to find that Tina's Rani Sahiba and Kamini are one and the same.
+Monty's doctors jokingly states that maybe he could be Ravi's reincarnation, and he should just take a short vacation and rest in all seriousness.
+Monty travels to Ooty (coincidentally near Coonoor) where Tina lives and they fall in love.
+Tina tells him that she was brought up by a woman she addresses as Rani Sahiba, and her uncle, Kabira, who is released from prison after having served ten years for murder.
+As Monty explores the area and he learns the story of the Verma family from the locals, including that Ravi's mother and younger sister were banished from their palatial home by Kamini, he starts to experience more of Ravi's old memories which become more intense with time.
+He is later shocked to find out that Tina's - Rani Sahiba and Kamini are one and the same person.

 Kabira then reveals to Monty that Tina's father was murdered by Kamini's brother after overhearing a secret involving Ravi and the temple of Kali.
 In retaliation, Kabira killed Kamini's brother which is why he was arrested by the police.
 Pretending to be aware of Kamini's secret, Kabira blackmailed her in prison to raise Tina with a proper education.
 Monty in kind reveals to Kabira his connection to Ravi Verma, and that they must find Ravi's estranged family, with whom Monty is united.
-Accepting that he is Ravi's reincarnation, Monty is able to piece together Ravi's murder.
+His old mother recognises him as her own son when they meet, inspite of being born in another body and as a different person and accepting that he is Ravi's reincarnation, Monty is able to piece together Ravi's murder.

-To set things right, Monty and Kabira gradually trick Kamini into believing that Ravi's ghost is seeking revenge.
-In their final trick, Monty and Tina perform at a local school opening function attended by Kamini, where they dramatise Ravi's story.
-Kamini is horrified to see Ravi's mother and sister and escapes.
+To set things right, Monty and Kabira gradually trick Kamini into believing that Ravi's ghost is seeking revenge from her.
+In their final trick, Monty and Tina perform at a local school opening function attended by Kamini, where they dramatise Ravi's story on stage performance.

+Kamini is horrified to hear the old song that Monty sings on stage with Tina, reminding her of Ravi.
+She also sees Ravi's mother, sister and escapes in fear, agonised by her own past.
 When Monty confronts her, Kamini confesses to Ravi's murder, which is recorded by the police.
 However, Judah holds Tina hostage and offers her in exchange for Kamini.
-Just as the exchange is about to take place, Tina jumps on Kamini causing a melee.
-Kabira and Monty gain the upper-hand but Judah locks Ravi's mother and sister in a house and sets it ablaze.
+Just as the exchange is about to take place, Tina jumps on Kamini causing a melee (hand to hand combat/ confusion) Kabira and Monty gain the upper-hand but Judah locks Ravi's mother and sister in a house and sets it ablaze.
 Monty saves them, and kills Judah in the fire.
 Kamini escapes in a jeep but Monty pursues her.
-She tries to throw Monty off the cliff at the temple of Kali in the same way she killed Ravi, but this time Monty jumps away, causing Kamini to drive off the cliff and meet her death.
-In the end, the Verma wealth and property is returned to Ravi's family and Monty marries Tina.
+She tries to throw Monty off the cliff at the temple of Kali the same way she killed Ravi, but this time Monty jumps away safely, causing Kamini to drive off the cliff and meet her death.
+In the end, the Verma wealth and property is returned back to Ravi's family and Monty marries Tina.